 1. Building area (footprint) is expected to increase with the added services and supporting structure but within the permitted limit by the construction article.
-2. See Section 7.1.3 of this report regarding determination of new building height in storeys.
-3. See Section 7.1.1 of this report regarding 18m height limit per Article 3.2.2.50.
-4. Combustible construction including light wood frame, heavy timber construction as defined by the VBBL, and mass timber construction such as CLT products.
-5. Additional fire rating considerations for floor assemblies are discussed in Section 7.1.4 of this report.
+2. See Section 7.1.1 of this report regarding 18m height limit per Article 3.2.2.50.
+3. Combustible construction including light wood frame, heavy timber construction as defined by the VBBL, and mass timber construction such as CLT products.
+4. Additional fire rating considerations for floor assemblies are discussed in Section 7.1.4 of this report.